 It is said that trekking keeps the body, mind and soul healthy.
-It is also said that trekking changes you as a person.
-Well, I do agree that nature is the best teacher and if a Himalayan trek is the classroom, I do not mind getting back into the class again and again.
+It is also said that travelling changes you as a person.
+Well, I do agree that nature is the best teacher and if a Himalayan trek is the classroom, I do not mind going back to class again and again.

 The fear factor

-Fear – this was the emotion I felt on the first day of my trek.
-Being an introvert girl, I worried whether I will be able to mix with the other trekkers.
+Fear was the first emotion I felt on the first day of my trek.
+Being an introvert, I worried if I would be able to get along with the other trekkers.
 I was afraid of the hilly terrains, walking along the ridges, crossing the mountain passes.
-It was the fear of unknown, the fear of the unpredictables.
-But after I started, all these trepidation were gradually removed.
+It was the fear of unknown and the fear of the unpredictable that kept me on my toes.
+But after I started, all my worries gradually eased.

 Life is totally unpredictable.
 And it is very natural to be afraid of the unknown.
-There will come many a situations where we do not know the next course of action and being afraid of that is completely natural.
-But we should not let this fear deter us or stop us from taking the journey.
-All we need is to overcome the fear factor and carry on.
+There are many situations in which we will not know the course of action and fear will take over.
+But we should not let this fear deter us from setting out on the journey.
+All we need is to overcome it and carry on.

-The cold and frosty air, the unexpectedness of the trail will simply melt away all the insecurities and worries.
+The cold and frosty air and the unexpectedness of the trail will simply melt away all the insecurities and worries.

-The summit day is always the most important of the trek.
-After the last few days of the trek, the summit looks like a beacon.
-The only thing that was in my mind at that time was I had to climb the summit.
+The summit day is always the most important day of the trek.
+After the last few days of the trek, the summit looks like a beacon of light.
+The only thing that was in my mind at that time was to get to the top.
 On any normal day, it would seem an impossible task, but with perseverance and confidence, I could do it.
-The sheer joy that I got was unparalleled.
+The sheer joy that came with it was unparalleled.
 My belief in myself increased.
-That moment I realized how this trek helped me win over my self doubt.
+That was when I realised how this trek helped me win over my self doubt.

-With self esteem comes self actualization, the belief that I can achieve my dreams.
+With self esteem comes self-actualisation and the belief that I can achieve my dreams.
 On the trek, I panted, I grunted and was tired.
 But I never stopped.
 When I was on the top of the summit and could see the mountain ranges in front of me, I was totally overwhelmed.
-The whole surrounding was mesmerizing and I felt beautiful.
+The whole surrounding was mesmerising and I felt beautiful.
 While all the trekkers congratulated each other on completing the summit, I stood there happily.
-A Himalayan trek made me realise certain things about life that I would not have understood easily.
+A Himalayan trek made me realise certain things about life that I would not have known otherwise.